- Application Questions

 In this case students cannot qualify for the public tuition rate but they will qualify for a very high University scholarship which is very comparable to the discount provided by the Public Tuition Rate.

 When filing the FAFSA the student should use the information from the parent he/she lives with the majority of the time.
-If this parent is remarried then the information for the parent and the step parent with whom the student lives must be used to complete the FAFSA.
-If the student lives 50 percent of the time with each parent then he/she can chose which parent to list on the FAFSA and in this case it is recommended that they chose the parent with less savings and income.
+If this parent is remarried then the information for the parent and the step parent with whom the student lives must be used to complete the FAFSA even if the step parent does not plan to contribute to the education.

-University Scholarships are only good for four years and can only cover tuition for full-time undergraduate enrollment.
-Therefore, it does not cover any graduate level enrollment as part of a joint degree program even if the graduate courses are offered through Seton Hall or a partner institution.
+No, University Scholarships are only good for four years and can only cover the Seton Hall flat tuition rate for full-time undergraduate study at Seton Hall.
+It cannot cover any graduate-level coursework study at Seton Hall as part of a joint-degree program or any coursework taken at a partner institution.
 Please note that undergraduate coursework has course numbers beginning with the number 4 or less.
 Any course number starting with a 5 is considered graduate level.
-If you are taking at least 12 credits of undergraduate coursework each semester you are considered full-time.
-If in your senior year you are taking a combination of undergraduate and graduate courses as part of a joint degree program and you drop below 12 undergraduate credits your University Scholarship will be prorated to cover undergraduate courses in your senior year and you will be charged separately for graduate level courses towards which no scholarship funds will be applied.
+If you are taking at least 12 credits of undergraduate coursework each semester you are considered full time.
+If in your senior year you are taking a combination of undergraduate and graduate courses or courses offered at Seton Hall and a partner institution as part of a joint-degree program and you drop below 12 Seton Hall undergraduate credits, your University Scholarship will be prorated to cover undergraduate courses at Seton Hall in your senior year and you will be charged separately for graduate-level courses toward which no scholarship funds can be applied.
+If you are taking coursework at a partner institution, you will be billed directly by the partner institution for these courses and no scholarship funds can be applied.

-Please also note that need-based grants awarded to undergraduate students cannot be applied to cover graduate level course work even as part of a joint degree program.
+Please also note that need-based grants follow the same policies and cannot be used to cover graduate-level coursework, or coursework at a partner institution as part of a joint degree program.

 Many financial aid awards are designated to only cover tuition costs and cannot be used to cover other items such as fees, room and board, books, etc. Examples of such awards are need-based TAG grants from the state of NJ, Seton Hall need-based grants, University Scholarships, tuition remission and some scholarships from outside organizations.
 If you receive multiple forms of financial aid which can only be applied to tuition and the combined total of these awards exceeds the tuition charges, your awards will be reduced.
 In this case Seton Hall scholarships and need-based grants will be the first forms of aid to be reduced.

-For more frequently asked questions about financial aid, please visit the Office of Financial Aid.
+For more frequently asked questions about financial aid, see the inserts sent with the financial aid package or please visit the Office of Financial Aid.

 Admitted Student Questions